sidpalas/devops-directive-website/content/posts/2023/11/velero-aws-account-migration/index.md

 The default behavior for Velero is to back up all resource types, including Pods.
 For most applications this behavior is fine, but for certain stateful applications, the ordering of pod creation matters.
 In our case, our RabbitMQ cluster came up split-brained.

 Because of how we opted to scale down/up the job producers we decided it was not necessary to snapshot and migrate the persistent volumes associated with RabbitMQ.
-Velero backed three pods and those pods were restored simultaneously in the new cluster.
+Velero backed up three pods and those pods were restored simultaneously in the new cluster.
 Each of them started, failed to find a leader amongst its peers, and declared itself the leader.
 Instead of having one cluster with three instances, we had three clusters with one instance each, behind Kubernetes Service which dutifully load-balanced requests across them.

 Unfortunately, we did not catch this during the staging migration because staging had been running with a single RabbitMQ replica (keep your environments identical people!) but by manually modifying the Service selector and labels on the pods we were able to systematically shift all traffic to one instance at a time and allow active jobs to be processed, eventually removing the separate instances, and finally scaling back to the desired single cluster configuration.